 Follow these steps to set up your camping canopy:

 1. Take all parts out of the case, lay everything out, and set the roof aside.

-2. Setup the canopy legs.
-If it is an accordion-type frame, start on an end and pull until the legs begin to unfold.
+2. Set up the canopy legs.
+If it is an accordion-type frame, start on an end and pull until the legs unfold.
 Leave 12 inches between each leg.
 Do not raise the leg height yet.

-3. Add the roof. connect the top material to the frame.
+3. Add the roof.
+Connect the top material to the frame.
 Some camping canopies use tie-downs, snaps, or Velcro to secure the roof.
-Once you connect the roof, you can pull the legs further apart they are extended.
+Once you connect the roof, you can pull the legs further apart so they are extended.

 4. Secure the inside hardware.
 There are often brackets on the inside of the frame that you will need to attach to keep the roof secure.

 5. Raise the legs.
 You will notice holes on each leg.
 These are for adjusting the canopy to the desired height.
 To raise the height, push up on a leg.
-A spring in each leg slides into the hold to firmly hold it in place.
+A spring in each leg slides into the hold to hold it firmly.